 Having determined the effective diffusion coefficient and hydrodynamic functions of NCs in the colloidal and liquid phases, we consider the underlying interactions consistent with the observed dynamics.
-The ratio of the self-diffusion coefficient, $D_s^i$ , to $D_0$ is given by $H^i(q\rightarrow\infty)$.
-For NCs in the colloidal phase, we found $H^c(q)\sim1$ at all $q$, indicating that $D_s^c/D_0=1$ (\textbf{Figure 4b} red x's).
-These values of $D_s^c/D_0$ fall on the expected trend for charged spheres (\textbf{Figure 4b} purple curve) \cite{heinen_short-time_2011}.
-Since our experimental data and analysis do not sufficiently approach $q\rightarrow\infty$ to extract $D_s^\ell/D_0$, we instead consider two complementary approaches.
-The first is the $\delta\gamma$-method of Beenakur and Mazur \cite{beenakker_self-diffusion_1983,beenakker_diffusion_1984} (solid curves in \textbf{Figure 4a}, see \textbf{Methods}).
-Within our measured $q$-range we find the shape of $H^\ell(q)$ is reasonably well-described by the $\delta\gamma$-method, but that a value of $D_s^\ell/D_0$=0.23 must be included to fit the data (see \textbf{Methods}).
-For the second approach, we performed Brownian dynamics simulations of NCs in a liquid phase interacting with various well depths $\epsilon$ and extracted $H^\ell(q)$ (\textbf{Figure 4a} red points, \textbf{Figure S11}, see \textbf{Methods}).
-We find the extracted $H^\ell(q)$ from our simulations using $\epsilon\sim 2$ $k_\textrm{B}T$ agrees with the experimentally-determined $H^\ell(q)$, and we extract $D_s^\ell/D_0$=0.18 for the simulated NCs (\textbf{Figure S12}).
+The ratio of the self-diffusion coefficient, $D_s^i$, to $D_0$ is given by $H^i(q\rightarrow\infty)$.
+For colloidal-phase NCs, we found $H^c(q)\sim1$ at all $q$, indicating that $D_s^c/D_0=1$ (\textbf{Figure 4b} red x's), which fall on the expected trend for charged spheres (\textbf{Figure 4b} purple curve) \cite{heinen_short-time_2011}.
+Since our experimental data and analysis do not sufficiently approach $q\rightarrow\infty$ to extract $D_s^\ell/D_0$, we consider two complementary approaches.
+The first is the $\delta\gamma$-method of Beenakur and Mazur \cite{beenakker_self-diffusion_1983,beenakker_diffusion_1984} (\textbf{Figure 4a} solid curves, see \textbf{Methods}).
+Within our measured $q$-range the shape of $H^\ell(q)$ is reasonably well-described by the $\delta\gamma$-method, but a value of $D_s^\ell/D_0$=0.23 must be included to fit the data (\textbf{Methods}).
+For the second approach, we performed Brownian dynamics simulations of NCs in a liquid phase interacting with various well depths $\epsilon$ and extracted $H^\ell(q)$ (\textbf{Figure 4a} red points, \textbf{Figure S11}, \textbf{Methods}).
+We find the extracted $H^\ell(q)$ from simulations using $\epsilon\sim 2\pm0.5$ $k_\textrm{B}T$ agrees with the experimentally-determined $H^\ell(q)$ (\textbf{Figure S11}), and extract $D_s^\ell/D_0$=0.18 for the simulated NCs (\textbf{Figure S12}).
 These two values of $D_s^\ell/D_0$ (\textbf{Figure 4b} red points) both fall below the experimentally verified values for hard spheres (\textbf{Figure 4b}, black curve) and charged spheres (\textbf{Figure 4b}, purple curve) \cite{heinen_short-time_2011}.
 Given that the NCs are only an order of magnitude larger than the surrounding ion and solvent molecules, the NC solvation shell fluctuations may well play a role in suppressing the NC self-diffusion, especially as compared to larger, e.g., micron-sized, particles.
-Nevertheless, given the agreement between experiment and the Brownian dynamics simulations, we postulate that explicit attractive interactions between the NCs are predominantly responsible for the suppressed value of $D_s^\ell/D_0$.
+Nevertheless, given the agreement between experiment and the Brownian dynamics simulations, we postulate that explicit attractive interactions between the NCs are predominantly responsible for the suppressed $D_s^\ell/D_0$.